 Her eyes closed, she was surprised at how warm Jenny's lips were.
 Before she could pull away, she felt them starting to move against hers.
 And in less than a second Buffy found herself participating in the most mind-blowing kiss she'd ever been a part of.
 In the history of the world, she was sure there had only ever been one kiss that came even close.

 "I think we get the point Buffy," Willow interrupted with a giggle.

 Buffy reluctantly pulled back to find herself looking into the wide, surprised ebony eyes of Jenny Calendar.

 "Buffy?" she asked breathlessly in a shocked, disbelieving voice.

-I can't explain how the wizard types knew Jenny was a gypsy without a lot of excess, unnecessary, boring verbiage so I'm not going to unless/until it becomes important to the story.
+I can't explain how the wizard types knew Jenny was a 'gypsy' without a lot of excessive, unnecessary, boring verbiage so I'm not going to unless/until it becomes important to the story.

 The name on Jenny's tombstone was "Jennifer Calendar" (See the episode "Passions") -- her pseudonym while in Sunnydale -- but you'll notice as the story progresses that she thinks of herself as 'Janna' - her true name.
 That is intentional.